ASHG Annual Awards

 For descriptions of these Awards and for a list of past recipients, please see the Awards Overview.

 The ASHG/FASEB-MARC Program will sponsor the ASHG 2014 Underrepresented Scientist Travel Awards to help support the participation of faculty/mentors, postdoctoral fellows, and students from minority institutions and historically black colleges and universities in the United States.
 Full-time faculty, students, and postdoctoral fellows from underrepresented groups at

 majority institutions are also eligible to apply for these travel awards.
 The travel awards will provide up to $1,850 in funding for travel-related expenses and meeting registration to each award recipient (in the form of reimbursement after the meeting).

 Faculty/Student Travel Award Application

-Criteria: Applicants must (1) submit an abstract to the ASHG 2014 Annual Meeting by the June 4, 2014 deadline; (2) be a member of ASHG; (3) register for the ASHG 2014 meeting by August 1; (4) be a U.S. citizen or permanent U.S. resident with legal status; (5) be from a minority institution or historically black college or university OR be an underrepresented minority faculty member, student, or postdoctoral fellow from a majority institution.
+Criteria: Applicants must (1) submit an abstract to the ASHG 2014 Annual Meeting by the June 4, 2014 deadline; (2) be a member of ASHG for at least two years; (3) register for the ASHG 2014 meeting by August 1; (4) be a U.S. citizen or permanent U.S. resident with legal status; (5) be from a minority institution or historically black college or university OR be an underrepresented minority faculty member, student, or postdoctoral fellow from a majority institution.

 If you meet the criteria requirements listed above, you are eligible to apply for these awards.
 The travel awards are supported by a federal training grant from the NIGMS/NIH